Guitar Build Process

 For each string

-Use this method to get first-fret action right
+Use the sliver/shadow method to get first-fret action right

 First fret action